gems-uff/prov-dominoes/README.md

 # Performance Assessment

-To execute the performance assesment for CPU, type the following in a command prompt (Windows):
+To execute the performance assessment for CPU, type the following in a command prompt (Windows):

 **It's necessary Java Runtime Environment 64bits to run the performance assessment.**

 ```
 prov-dominoes.bat eval:cpu
 ```
 Estimated time for completion: ~20 minutes.
-At the end, a [performance-results-cpu.txt](https://github.com/gems-uff/prov-dominoes/blob/master/performance-assessment/performance-results-cpu.txt) file will be generated in the same directory of the batch script.
+In the end, a [performance-results-cpu.txt](https://github.com/gems-uff/prov-dominoes/blob/master/performance-assessment/performance-results-cpu.txt) file will be generated in the same directory of the batch script.

-To execute the performance assesment for GPU, type the following in a command prompt (Windows):
+To execute the performance assessment for GPU, type the following in a command prompt (Windows):
 ```
 prov-dominoes.bat eval:gpu
 ```
 Estimated time for completion: ~5 minutes.
-At the end, a [performance-results-gpu.txt](https://github.com/gems-uff/prov-dominoes/blob/master/performance-assessment/performance-results-gpu.txt) file will be generated in the same directory of the batch script.
+In the end, a [performance-results-gpu.txt](https://github.com/gems-uff/prov-dominoes/blob/master/performance-assessment/performance-results-gpu.txt) file will be generated in the same directory of the batch script.

 # Documentation